sidson1/fancy-scroll/README.md

 ````

 ## Advanced Usage
 Fancy Scroll can also be applied to divs rather than the whole document as well.
-All you have to do is prepare an html as follows:
+All you have to do is prepare an html as below:

 ````html
 <div class="container">